-Standards for determining the share of rent and utilities costs that each program participant must pay, if any, while receiving homelessness prevention or rapid rehousing assistance.
+Standards for determining the share of rent and utilities costs that each program participant must pay, if any, while receiving homelessness prevention or rapid re-housing assistance.

 Each individual program is allowed to have general criteria by which they determine a program participant's share of rent and/or utilities in an ESG-funded program.
 All such criteria must be reviewed and approved by the Homeless Assistance Application Review Committee of the Community Development Commission (CDC).
-However, in no case shall a program participant's share of rent plus utilities exceed 30% of their income (income is calculated using the Part 5 definition).